UCINE/Libft/README.md

 ## Libft is a Library of Functions
 First project of school 42.
-This exercise allows you to consolidate the achievements of the C pool.
-Indeed, it is a question of recoding a certain number of functions of the standard C library as well as other functions which may prove useful afterwards. the file structure is the following :
+This project allows you to consolidate the achievements of the C pool.it is a question of recoding a certain number of functions of the standard C library as well as other functions which may prove useful afterwards. the file structure is the following :

 ## Header file
 Your header file is useful for 2 things: